libsdl-org/SDL/docs/README-wayland.md

   on the format of this file.
 Note that if your application manually sets the application ID via the `SDL_APP_ID` hint string, the desktop entry file name should match the application ID.
 For example, if your application ID is set to `org.my_org.sdl_app`, the desktop entry file should be named `org.my_org.sdl_app.desktop`.

+## Using custom Wayland windowing protocols with SDL windows

+Under normal operation, an `SDL_Window` corresponds to an XDG toplevel window, which provides a standard desktop window.
+If an application wishes to use a different windowing protocol with an SDL window (e.g. wlr_layer_shell) while still having SDL handle input and rendering, it needs to create a custom, roleless surface and attach that surface to its own toplevel window.

+This is done by using `SDL_CreateWindowWithProperties()` and setting the `SDL_PROPERTY_WINDOW_CREATE_WAYLAND_SURFACE_ROLE_CUSTOM_BOOLEAN` property to `SDL_TRUE`.
+Once the window has been successfully created, the `wl_display` and `wl_surface` objects can then be retrieved from the `SDL_PROPERTY_WINDOW_WAYLAND_DISPLAY_POINTER` and `SDL_PROPERTY_WINDOW_WAYLAND_SURFACE_POINTER` properties respectively.

+Surfaces don't receive any size change notifications, so if an application changes the window size, it must inform SDL that the surface size has changed by calling SDL_SetWindowSize() with the new dimensions.

+Custom surfaces will automatically handle scaling internally if the window was created with the `high-pixel-density` property set to `SDL_TRUE`.
+In this case, applications should not manually attach viewports or change the surface scale value, as SDL will handle this internally.
+Calls to `SDL_SetWindowSize()` should use the logical size of the window, and `SDL_GetWindowSizeInPixels()` should be used to query the size of the backbuffer surface in pixels.
+If this property is not set or is `SDL_FALSE`, applications can attach their own viewports or change the surface scale manually, and the SDL backend will not interfere or change any values internally.
+In this case, calls to `SDL_SetWindowSize()` should pass the requested surface size in pixels, not the logical window size, as no scaling calculations will be done internally.

+All window functions that control window state aside from `SDL_SetWindowSize()` are no-ops with custom surfaces.

+Please see the minimal example in tests/testwaylandcustom.c for an example of how to use a custom, roleless surface and attach it to an application-managed toplevel window.